Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

-We have been discussing edge states, and using the parameter $r_\ell \equiv \ell_B\sqrt{2|\ell|}$ (recall $\ell_B \equiv \sqrt{\hbar/(eB)}$ is the magnetic length) to indicate the location of the wave function.
+We have been discussing edge states, and using the parameter $r_\ell \equiv l_B\sqrt{2|\ell|}$ (recall $l_B \equiv \sqrt{\hbar/(eB)}$ is the magnetic length) to indicate the location of the wave function.
 Of course $r_\ell$ is the radius of the maximum of the wave function (from some specified origin) in free space only, so here we examine the actual probability densities.
 Recall that the probability density is gauge invariant, except in cases of degenerate wave functions.
-Here the degeneracy is removed because of the confining cylinder, but as already discussed, a `practical' degeneracy remains, so the statement about gauge invariance is no longer true,\cite{swenson89} as we shall see below and in the next section.
+Here the degeneracy is removed because of the confining cylinder, but as already discussed, a `practical' degeneracy remains, so the statement about gauge invariance is no longer true,\cite{swenson89} as we shall see below and in the next section.\\ In Fig.~(\ref{prob_density1}) we show contours of $|\Psi_{n_r,\ell}(r,\phi)|^2$ for $\gamma=150$ for various values of $n_r$ and $\ell$.
+These indicate that the wave function amplitude moves out from the centre as $|\ell|$ increases, as noted analytically for the free space result.
+Moreover, it is clear that the number of nodes increases as $n_r$ increases, and in fact this quantum number tells us the number of nodes.